jlortiz528/academic-kickstart/content/publication/rator/index.md

 # publication: Working Paper
 publication_short:

-abstract:
-# Error predictability is a salient feature of survey data and serves as a motivation for departures from full information rational expectations, FIRE, models.
-Within the set of non FIRE models, however, there are several theories consistent with the error predictability.
-I offer an additional fact that can serve to further distinguish between models of belief formation: the persistence of overlapping revisions.
-Intuitively, non FIRE models featuring Bayesian updat- ing require that revisions about fixed events be serially uncorrelated.
+abstract: Error predictability is a salient feature of survey data and serves as a motivation for departures from full information rational expectations (FIRE) models.
+Within the set of non-FIRE models, however, there are several theories consistent with error predictability.
+I offer an additional fact that can serve to further distinguish between models of beleif formation--the persistence of overlapping revisions.
+Intuitively, non FIRE models featuring Bayesian updating require that revisions about fixed events be serially uncorrelated.
 By way of example I show that this fact, when applied to the Survey of Professional Forecasters, favors a model of diag- nostic expectations over a model of strategic interaction.

 # Summary.
 An optional shortened abstract.
 summary: Forecast error predictability is used to motivate departures from full information rational expectations.
 I offer an additional fact that can serve to further distinguish between models of belief formation.